Toward an Asymptotic Efficiency Theory on Regular Parameter Manifolds: Discussions

 denote the unique population \Frechet{} mean under the target probability distribution $\P$ defined over the manifold $(\bbM, d)$.
 To emphasize the connection between $\P$ and $\mu$, we denote $\P$ as $\P_{\mu}$ (similar for the corresponding expectation operator) when it does not lead to ambiguity.
+Given $n$ i.i.d. samples $X_1, \cdots, X_n \sim \P$, by the CLT for the sample \Frechet{} mean estimator $\hat{\mu}_{n}$ \cite{bhattacharya2005large, kendall2011limit, hotz2024central}, we have